siddharthshah3030/CollegeGenius/README.md

   - **HomePage** - interactive UI to all all sections
   - **Doubts** - ask or answer to other's doubts
-  - **NOtes** - Open collection of notes sorted by subjects and Topics
+  - **Notes** - Open collection of notes sorted by subjects and Topics
   - **Enquiry_Us** - have questions then ask here
   - **Maps** - Needy college campus maps with all floors and labelled classes
   - **CPI enhancement** - various CPI tools